 Provisions Detailing Anything Illegal

 Every state prohibits you from including anything illegal in your prenuptial agreement.
-In fact, doing so can put the whole prenuptial document or parts of it at risk of being set aside.
+Doing so can put the whole prenuptial document or parts of it at risk of being set aside.

 Decisions Regarding Child Support or Child Custody